Nitinx12/Nitinx12/README.md

 1.5+ years of experience turning messy, multi-source data into automated reporting solutions, reducing manual reporting effort by up to 40%.

-**Quick summary:** 1.5+ years turning messy, multi-source data into governed, automated reporting systems cutting manual reporting effort by up to 40% and building pipelines that scale.

 ---

 ### 🛠️ Tech Stack